 Characterization of MS lesions

-In addition to the characterization of all MS tissue blocks, the final diagnosis of the donor will be determined by our neuropathologist based on the diagnostic blocks and 5 representative MS lesions of the patient, together with the clinical information that is summarized and translated into English by one of the three clinical summarizers of the NBB.
-After explicit approval of the donor during life, the final diagnosis will be sent to the general practitioner of the relatives of the donor to inform the family on the disease status of their deceased relative.
+In addition to the characterization of all MS tissue blocks, the final diagnosis of the donor will be determined by our neuropathologist based on the diagnostic blocks and 5 representative MS lesions of the patient, together with the clinical information that is summarized and translated into English by a clinical summarizer of the NBB.

-Figure: Classification of MS lesion and myeloid activity (scores 0.
-0.5, 1 represent myeloid sub-scores 1, 2 and 3 in the official characterization) in the MS lesions according to Luchetti et al., 2018 (see publications staff NBB).
+Figure 1: Classification of MS lesion and myeloid activity (scores 0.
+0.5, 1 represent myeloid sub-scores 1, 2 and 3 in the official characterization) in the MS lesions according to Luchetti et al., 2018.

-Table: Staging of MS lesions according to Luchetti et al., 2018.
-Lesion scores (1–6) and myeloid activation sub- scores (1–3 see figure above) are indicated in photographs of HLA-PLP stained sections and used to select tissue for MS tissue applicants.
+Table 1: Staging of MS lesions according to Luchetti et al., 2018.
+Lesion scores (1–6) and myeloid activation sub- scores (1–3 see figure 1) are indicated in photographs of HLA-PLP stained sections and used to select tissue for MS tissue applicants.